-1. Public records include all materials made or received by an agency in connection with official business which are used to perpetuate, communicate or formalize knowledge no matter the form.
+- 1. Public records include all materials made or received by an agency in connection with official business which are used to perpetuate, communicate or formalize knowledge. - 2.
+There is no "unfinished business" exception to the public inspection and copying requirement of Chapter 119, Florida Statutes. - 3.
+Computer records are subject to public inspection unless a statutory exemption exists which removes the records from disclosure.

-- 2. There is no "unfinished business" exception to the public inspection and copying requirement of Chapter 119, Florida Statutes. - 3.
-Communications on social networking sites (Facebook, Twitter, YouTube, LinkedIn, etc.) and text messages are considered a public record when related to official business of the local government.
-The content of the communication is the determining factor. - 4.
-There are a number of statutory exemptions to disclosure.
+4. Communications on social networking sites (Facebook, Twitter, YouTube, LinkedIn, etc.) and text messaging may be considered a Public Record when communications relate to official business of the local government.
+Content of the communication is the determining factor.